Skip navigation

 UPDATE February 2023:

-The government and NBN Co recently announced 1 million new addresses to be upgraded for full-fibre NBN connections, including our suburbs of Bellbowrie and The Gap.
+The government and NBN Co recently announced 1 million new addresses to be upgraded for full-fibre NBN connections, including parts of our suburbs of Bellbowrie and The Gap.
 You can find out if you're eligible for an upgrade here.

 However, it was disappointing to see that suburbs like Kenmore HillsPullenvaleToowong and St Lucia weren't put on the rollout list.
 Locals in these suburbs have been dealing with frustratingly inadequate internet connections.